Rukhsar111/Defect_Detection/Answers.md

 I would debug this systematically by isolating where the accuracy is being lost rather than assuming quantization is the problem.
 Since the architecture and dataset are unchanged, the drop must come from the deployment pipeline.

-1. Validate ONNX FP32 against PyTorch - If ONNX already fails, investigate export, preprocessing, or tensor layout.
+1. Validate ONNX FP32 against PyTorch - If ONNX already fails, investigate export, and  preprocessingt.

 2. Validate TensorRT FP16 - If FP16 matches PyTorch but INT8 fails, focus on quantization/calibration.